-As North America’s easternmost city, the metropolitan has played a number of important roles throughout history.
-While you’re visiting this city, be sure to check out Signal Hill and The Rooms for a step back into the past.
+As North America’s easternmost city, the metropolitan has played several important roles throughout history.
+While visiting this city, be sure to check out Signal Hill and The Rooms for a step back into the past.

 Stroll along St. John’s Downtown area.
 It’s a great place to grab a snack or two, find some souvenirs, and window shop.
 While you’re here, explore the beautiful coast or embark on a puffin and whale watching tour.

 Niagara Falls, in Ontario, isn’t just one of the most picture-perfect places in the country but in the world too.
 The spectacular waterfalls are, by far, the main attraction here.
 Hop on a helicopter ride, go on a cruise or take a deluxe day tour on foot to see these majestic cascades.